ljakab/CheatSheet/MacOSX.md

 You need to reopen applications for changes to take effect.
 Xcode, Terminal, and many cross-platform applications ingnore `Xcode, Terminal, and many cross-platform applications ignore `DefaultKeyBinding.dict`.

+Remap <Home and <End> keys in Eclipse

+Preferences->General->Keys, filter for "line start" and "line end" and change binding.